 A few weeks ago, Hodmedod’s shared some exciting news.
 They were going to grow a new pea, a pink one!
 This lovely small, slightly pink pea has been aptly called the Flamingo Pea.
 They were offering everyone 400 packs to anyone who wanted a 500g pack of the Flamingo Peas to trial.
 They were completely free, but in return, they wanted feedback.
 That was an offer hard to resist and a nice challenge to create some tasty recipes.

-The award-winning Hodmedod’s are Britain’s grain & pulses pioneers.
-They grow and sell British pulses, grains and seeds, roasted and canned pulses, bean and barley ferments and pulse, quinoa and cereal flour.
+The award-winning Hodmedods are Britain’s grain & pulses pioneers.
+They grow and sell British pulses, grains and seeds, roasted and canned pulses, bean and barley ferments, pulse, quinoa, and cereal flour.
 New to their range is the Flamingo pea.

 This slightly pink pea has been around for a while, but lower yields and less disease resistance, when compared to more usual peas, meant they never really caught on.
 Cope Seeds first saw the Flamingo Peas early in their development and began trialling them in 2018.
 They performed much better than previous pink peas, and Cope felt confident they could find a market for this unusual pea.
-It has a delicious creamy texture and is delicate, sweet of flavour.
+It has a delicious creamy texture and a delicate and sweet flavour.
 One particular thing I like is that if cooked well, it still has a nice crunch.
-At the moment the Flamingo pea is grown in the Czech Republic, but this summer the first UK Flamingo Peas will be harvested.
+At the moment, the Flamingo pea is grown in the Czech Republic, but this summer, the first UK Flamingo Peas will be harvested.

-- 1 cup of dried Flamingo peas will become 3 cups ( 150 gram)
+- 1 cup of dried Flamingo peas will become 3 cups ( 150 grams)

 - soak for 6 hours – no longer as the skin of the Flamingo pea will come off